Brephostoma

-Brephostoma carpenteri is a species of fish in the family Epigonidae, the deepwater cardinalfishes.
+Brephostoma carpenteri is a species of ray-finned fish in the family Epigonidae, the deepwater cardinalfishes.
 It occurs in the Pacific Ocean around Papua New Guinea and Hawaii, where it can be found at depths from 500 to 3782 m.
 This species is the only known member of its genus.

 The species name honors Alfred Carpenter RN DSO (father of Vice-Admiral Alfred Francis Blakeney Carpenter, VC), who was in command of the ship carrying out the marine survey during which the type specimen was collected.